 - During initial attach in EPC, the UE includes UE STATE INDICATION UPDP message into UE Policy Container ePCO in PDN Connectivity Request encapsulated in Attach Request.

 - The UE receives MANAGE UE POLICY COMMAND in UE Policy Container ePCO during EPS Bearer Context Request and process it as in 5GC.
 The UE generates MANAGE UE POLICY COMPLETE UPDP message and send it to the MME encapsulated into a UE Policy Container ePCO in EPS Bearer Context Response.

+- The UE includes additional parameter in UE Policy Container at 5GS initial registration about whether it supports URSP provisioning via EPC.

+Impact on AMF:

+- For deployments with N26 the AMF includes a new indication when the UE Policy Association is deleted due to a 5GS to EPC handover.

+Impact on UDR:

+- The information in UE context policy control subscription information is extended with a new attribute which indicates whether the UE supports URSP delivery in EPC.